 – Managed the implementation and maintenance of the Interagency / Intergovernmental

 – Coordination for Environmental Planning (IICEP) program, ensuring that all plans, programs and/or activities were properly coordinated with designated agencies.
-Maintained continuous coordination with counterparts as Air Force Regional Civil Engineers, major command and other DOD installations within the state or region, ensured that environmental planning activities conducted by other governmental agencies in the vicinity of the instillation were closely monitored for consistency with Air Force activities and for potential conflicts and that appropriate corrective action is taken.
+Maintained continuous coordination with counterparts as Air Force Regional Civil Engineers, major command and other DOD installations within the state or region, ensured that environmental planning activities conducted by other governmental agencies in the vicinity of the installation were closely monitored for consistency with Air Force activities and for potential conflicts and that appropriate corrective action is taken.

 – Reviewed, coordinated, and assisted in the preparation of all environmental planning and contract planning, programs and documents, such as Base Comprehensive Plan, Air Installation Compatible Use Zone (AICUZ), 1MB Circular A-91, socioeconomic analysis, airfield and airspace, explosive safety, OMB Circular A-106, air pollution, water pollution, air quality assessments, Air Quality Assessment Model (AQAM), solid waste, noise pollution, fish and wildlife, forest management, outdoor recreation and cultural resources, land management, grazing and agricultural outleasing, landscape development, endangered species, and pesticide use and control (to ensure consistency and compliance), DD Forms 1391/1391C, MAREMIC Report, utilities conservation, and contract funds budget.
 Ensure that environmental planning factors are adequately considered and that they are consistent with all installation environmental planning requirements operating instructions, regulations, construction programs, operations plans, Environmental Assessments and Environmental Impact Statements, budget estimates and funded programs, NPDES applications prepared by the base, environmental protection permits and consent declarations, survey reports, audits, inspection reports, and special requirements from higher headquarters.